Defense Industrial Base: DOD Needs Better Insight into Risks from Mergers and Acquisitions

 Department of Defense | The Secretary of Defense should ensure that the Assistant Secretary of Defense for Industrial Base Policy revises DOD's M&A policy to direct the Office of Industrial Base Policy, with support from relevant DOD stakeholders, to monitor the effects of concluded mergers or acquisitions in cases in which DOD identified risks during its assessment, to determine if risks were realized or if additional action is needed.
 (Recommendation 4) |

 DOD concurred with the recommendation.
-As of July 2024, officials from DOD's office of Industrial Base Policy (IBP) said they planned to add a monitoring function to DOD's M&A guidance, which would require the M&A office and other DOD stakeholders to monitor any concluded M&A that DOD assessed would present risks for DOD.
-IBP officials stated that they do not expect to implement the monitoring function until late 2025, due to the effort and time needed to establish a new function such as this.
+As of April 2025, officials from DOD's office of Industrial Base Policy (IBP) said they planned to add a monitoring function to DOD's M&A guidance, which would require the M&A office and other DOD stakeholders to conduct monitoring of concluded M&A to determine if any risks had materialized for DOD.
+Due to the effort and time needed to establish this new function, however, IBP officials stated that they will not be able to complete their efforts for this recommendation until the M&A office has additional staff.
 GAO will continue to monitor IBP's actions to address this recommendation.

 |